MDHSRobotics/WheatlyBot/README.md

-# Project: MaterBot
+# Project: Glados Bot

 ### Description

-This project is intended to be the base project from which each season's Java RoboRio controller project is derived from.
+This project is intended to be the competition robot for the 2018 season FIRST Power Up.

 ### Features
 * Improved Configuration